 Eyelid Surgery Atlanta

 Eyelid surgery can address fine lines around the eyes, as well as drooping eyelids and under-eye bags.
 It is no secret that your eyes are among your most recognizable attributes; they are often the first feature people notice about you.
 However, the eye area is also one of the first to show the signs of aging.
 Crow’s feet, puffiness, sagging tissues, dark circles, and excess skin can obscure your eyes and take away from a youthful-looking expression.
-If you want brighter eyes that are not hidden by extra skin and fat, Dr. Christopher Killingsworth, a double board-certified Atlanta plastic surgeon, recommends eyelid surgery.*
+If you want brighter eyes that are not hidden by extra skin and fat, Dr. Christopher Killingsworth and his plastic surgery team recommend eyelid surgery.*

 WHAT IS EYELID SURGERY?

 Having extra skin and fat in the natural fold of your upper eyelid is a good indication that you may need eyelid surgery.
 Puffy upper and lower eyelids not only make you look older and tired, but the condition can also interfere with your eyesight.
 If you notice puffiness and other signs of aging around your eyes, or if you notice that you struggle to keep your eyes open when you are well-rested, you may benefit from blepharoplasty (eyelid surgery).
-Dr. Killingsworth offers eyelid surgery to patients who want to correct eye imperfections to create a refreshed and youthful appearance.
-Based on your individual signs of aging and facial anatomy, Dr. Killingsworth may recommend surgery on the upper or lower eyelids.*
+Dr. Killingsworth and his plastic surgery team offer eyelid surgery to patients who want to correct eye imperfections to create a refreshed and youthful appearance.
+Based on your individual signs of aging and facial anatomy, our Atlanta blepharoplasty surgeons may recommend surgery on the upper or lower eyelids.*

 WHAT ARE THE BENEFITS OF EYELID SURGERY?*

 Both upper and lower eyelid surgery is offered at Killingsworth Center for Plastic Surgery.
-The goals of blepharoplasty differ slightly based on where Dr. Killingsworth determines correction is needed.
+The goals of blepharoplasty differ slightly based on where correction is needed.

 - Upper eyelid surgery removes excess skin and fat from the area above the natural crease of the eye.
 This procedure does not lift the eyebrows.